ispras/keystone_plugin/README.md

 $ curl http://localhost:8001
 ~~~

- If you have some problems and the code status of the response isn't 200 look at logs, you can find them into the VM in this directory **/usr/local/kong/logs **and errors are described in file **error.log**:
+ If you have some problems and the code status of the response isn't 200 look at logs, you can find them in VM directory **/usr/local/kong/logs **and errors are described in file **error.log**:

  In case you don't have any problems let's add API and keystone as custom plugin from the host machine: